Turkey's opposition unsure on embracing pro-Kurdish party

 By Orhan Coskun and Daren Butler

-ANKARA, March 7 (Reuters) - A call by Turkey's pro-Kurdish party for talks with an opposition alliance on supporting its joint candidate to challenge President Tayyip Erdogan in May elections has caused unease among some nationalist elements of the diverse union.
+ANKARA, March 7 (Reuters) - A call by Turkey's pro-Kurdish party for talks with an opposition alliance on supporting its joint candidate to challenge President Tayyip Erdogan in a May election has caused unease among some nationalist elements of the diverse union.

 The HDP is widely seen playing a kingmaker role in the presidential and parliamentary votes expected on May 14.
 The separate six-party bloc will likely need its support to end Erdogan's two-decade political reign.